Look Good Naked

 Your immune system functions like an army, it's a complex mechanism made up of the skin, gastric acid, mucus, tears and an array of cells… white blood cells, macrophages, natural killer cells, T-cells, and B-cells to name a few.
 When your immune system is compromised, it is virtually impossible to remain in good health because your body will not have the ability to fight off foreign invaders like viruses, bacteria, parasites, pollutants, even the very toxins that it produces on a daily basis as a natural byproduct of it's various metabolic functions.

-Adequately feeding your immune system will not only boost its fighting power, it will keep you healthy.
+Adequately feeding your immune system will not only boost it's fighting power, it will keep you healthy.
 Eating immune boosting foods will increase the number of various cells in the army, help them to perform better and to devise a better battle plan for fighting off invaders.

 To boost your immune system, here are the top immune building nutrients and the top foods that contain them.